ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 In this example, if your world happens to roll SpecificKeycards, then your game will also start in inverted.

-If you wish to the trigger to activate when under conditions OTHER than an exact match, you should include option_compare:
+If you wish for the trigger to activate when under conditions OTHER than an exact match, you should include option_compare:

   ```yaml
   triggers: